 Operational Reports

-The Implementing Partner shall prepare biannual Operational Reports on statistical data on an aggregated basis.
+The Implementing Partner shall prepare biannual Operational Reports based on statistical data on an aggregated basis.

 The annual report shall be prepared as of 31 December (which for Indirect Operations may be as of an earlier date, if this is the latest available information to the Implementing Partner) and provided to the Commission by 15 of February of the following year as from the Effective Date.